estyyaish/seminoleclerk/README.md

 ##  Task Overview

-Dono.ai aims to simplify access to billions of real estate documents.
+The company aims to simplify access to billions of real estate documents.
 In this task, we were asked to build a Python script that:

 - Accepts a person's full name and a date range